GetUsernameFromDatabase/discord-server-bot/README.md

 # Discord Server Bot <!-- omit in toc -->

-**USNTABLE**: Due to conversion to typescript and dependencies major version changes I also haven't had the time to work on this much of late
+**UNSTABLE**: Due to conversion to typescript and dependencies major version changes I also haven't had the time to work on this much of late

 This is a discord server bot made for personal use